What is GEO?

 - Check robots.txt – GPTBot, ClaudeBot and PerplexityBot must have access

-- Create XML sitemap and link it in robots.txt
+- Create XML sitemap and reference it in robots.txt

 - Implement Schema.org JSON-LD (at minimum Organization + WebPage)